openmc-dev/openmc/docs/source/devguide/workflow.rst

    you are making them.
 If the changes are related to an oustanding issue, make sure it is cross-referenced.

-5. A trusted developer will review your pull request based on the criteria above.
+5. A committer will review your pull request based on the criteria above.
 Any issues with the pull request can be discussed directly on the pull request page itself.